 - 7. Too expensive, no one will make investment in sugar cane ethanol in Cuba. - 8.
-Ethanol causes air pollution. - AT: Oil Spill Risks - 1.
-Their oil spill claims are false-the president has the capacity and authority to respond now. - 2.
+Ethanol causes air pollution.

+• AT: Oil Spill Risks

+- 1. Their oil spill claims are false-the president has the capacity and authority to respond now. - 2.
 The U.S. and Cuba are already laying plans to respond to a spill. - 3.
 Public pressure would do nothing to prevent a U.S. response to a spill. - 4.
 Environmentalists and oil companies support drilling cooperation and are working together. - 5.
 There is likely no oil and it would not come online for years-there is no reason to change current policy. - 6.
 U.S. embargo prevents oil spills by deterring companies from drilling near Cuba. - 7.
 No Cuban rigs drilling in the status quo.

-1. Write out the resolution you will be studying in this lesson.
-Underline the key words you need to understand.

-2. How many people reside in Cuba?
-How does this compare to Florida or Puerto Rico?

-3. Who came to power in 1958 that set Cuba against America?
-What major event followed in 1962 that established the Cuban trade embargo?

-4. What evidence shows that the world does not shine favorably on the Cuban embargo?
+Name: Teacher Edition - Answer Key Date: Read Les son 7.
+Answer the following in the spaces provided.
+1. Write ounderstan out the resolution you will be studying in this lesson.
+Underline the key words you need to d.
+Resol ved: The United States should lift its embargo against Cuba .
+2. How m any people reside in Cuba?
+How does this compare to Florida or Puerto Rico? s population consists of 11 million people.
+Florida is twice the ation, Puerto Rico at 3 million. ume to power in 1958 that set Cuba against America?
+What major event followed in 1962 that d the Cuban trade embargo?
+The C Castro took over Cuba and declared it a communist country in 1958. uban Missile Crisis of 1962 brought the Cold War showdown between nited States and USSR over Castro's willingness to let Russia settle ar bombs in Cuba.
+4. What e vidence shows that the world does not shine favorably on the Cuban embargo? help. have shown Americans are largely doubtful of the Cuban embargo's The UN has condemned the embargo.
+Human rights groups are now emning the affects of the embargo has on the Cuban people.
 5. Briefly explain your opinion: What do you think of the Cuban embargo?

+Answers will vary.